 Team criticized for Spicer throwing out pitch on Pride Night

 PAWTUCKET, R.I.
-(AP) — A decision to have President Trump's former communications director Sean Spicer throw out the ceremonial first pitch at a minor league baseball game on "Pride Night at the Ballpark" is getting pushback.
+(AP) — A decision to have President Trump's former communications director Sean Spicer throw out the first pitch at a Rhode Island minor league baseball game on "Pride Night at the Ballpark" is getting pushback.

 A message was left seeking comment with a team spokesman.